twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap24%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 344 He who having got rid of the forest (of lust) (i.e. after having reached Nirvana) gives himself over to forest-life (i.e. to lust), and who, when removed from the forest (i.e. from lust), runs to the forest (i.e. to lust), look at that man! though free, he runs into bondage.

+   * - Cited from DLMBS [8]_
+     - | **DhP 344**
+       | Imagine somebody who is free from the householder's life, inclined to live as a monk.
+Then, free of the forest of the householder's life, he runs back to it.
+       | Come and look at that person!
+After being set free, he runs back to the bond!
+[DLMBSFn-V344]_

 .. _Dhp345: